finr-org/checkout/README.md

 ### Notes

 * Some environment variables have already been provided using a sandbox.
-You can override .env with your own tokens.
+You can override `.env` file with your own tokens.
 * The payment result for credit cards and Google Pay is displayed at the top of the left block